titzer/wizard-engine/README.md

 ## Features ##

-Wizard supports all of the currently specified features, including:
+Wizard supports Wasm standard features, including:

   * Wasm MVP features
-  * Multi-value extension (now standard)
+  * Multi-values
-  * Reference types (now standard)
+  * Reference types
-  * Bulk-memory operations (now standard)
+  * Bulk-memory operations
+  * SIMD (wip)

+Wizard fully supports these Wasm proposals:

   * Tail-call
   * GC
   * Multi-memory
   * Function References
   * Relaxed section order

+Other features under development:

-  * Type imports (wip)
+  * Type imports
-  * Atomics (wip)
-  * Type imports (wip)
+  * Threads
-  * Exception handling (wip)
+  * Exception handling

-Wizard can run testcases specified in the .bin.wast format, like the specification tests that are part of the Wasm spec repo, or proposal repos.
+Wizard can run testcases specified in the .bin.wast format, like the specification tests that are part of the Wasm spec repo and proposal repos.
 Wizard supports a small embedding environment suitable for running simple programs.
-It does not currently, but will eventually support WASI.
+[WASI](https://github.com/WebAssembly/wasi) support in Wizard is a work in progress.

 ## Supported Targets ##

-Because Wizard is written in Virgil, it runs on all the targets that Virgil currently supports, including
+Because Wizard is written in [https://github.com/titzer/virgil](Virgil), it runs on all the targets that Virgil currently supports, including:

 * x86-darwin : 32-bit Darwin kernels (MacOS)
 * x86-linux : 32-bit Linux kernels
+* x86-64-linux : 64-bit Linux kernels
 * jar : JAR files for the Java Virtual Machine
 * wasm : WebAssembly module for any Wasm engine (!)

-In fact, because Wizard can itself be compiled to Wasm, it fully self-hosts!
+In fact, because Wizard can itself be compiled to Wasm, it fully self-hosts.
+This means that Wizard can run a copy of itself compiled to Wasm!

+Wizard has special support on the `x86-64-linux` target, with a fast, hand-written interpreter, nearly 40x faster than the simple interpreter, and as fast as interpreter tiers in other engines.

 ## Design and Implementation ##

+Wizard is simple!
+As opposed to engines focused on performance, Wizard is just a few thousand lines of code.
+Instead, its architecture is focused on flexibility and readability, making it suitable for language and VM research.

-To understand Wizard, you'll have to learn Virgil, a fast and lightweight programming language.
+Wizard is implemented in Virgil, a fast and lightweight programming language.
-But learning Virgil is easy, and you can pick it up in no time!
+Learning Virgil is easy; you can pick it up in no time!
-Wizard is implemented entirely in Virgil, with no supporting code in other languages.

-Wizard is small!
-Its architecture is focused on flexibility and readability.
-As opposed to engines focused on performance (and sadly losing on readability due to verbosity), the core engine is just a few thousand lines of code.
-It currently has only one execution tier: an easy-to-read and fast interpreter.
-The interpreter is designed to execute Wasm binary code directly, both for simplicity (no code rewriting) and low memory overhead (~10% additional supporting data structures).
-A three tier architecture (interpreter, baseline compiler, and optimizing compiler) is planned.

-Wizard compiles to a very small binary of just a few hundred kilobytes.
+Using Virgil allows Wizard to compile to a single native binary of just a few hundred kilobytes.
-Development with Wizard is very quick turnaround, as a full production build takes less than a second, and of course, it can run under Virgil's interpreter, too.
+Development with Wizard is very quick turnaround, as a full production build takes less than a second.

-Because Wizard is implemented in a garbage-collected language, it can implement the Wasm GC proposal (and other extensions) without a complex undertaking, instead just relying on the host language's garbage collector.
+Virgil is garbage-collected, thus Wasm proposals such as GC reuse the collector of the underlying language, which keeps Wizard small and easy to understand.

+Wizard is the first Wasm engine to do fast in-place interpretation of Wasm bytecode.
+Wizard currently has two interpreters:

+  * an easy-to-read, straightforward interpreter which runs on all the supported targets
+  * a fast interpreter in hand-written x86-64 assembly, which only runs on x86-64-linux

+Both interpreters execute bytecode in-place (no code rewriting) for simplicity and low memory overhead.
+Later, Wizard will have a baseline compiler and optimization compiler, to match production engines' performance.

 ## Documentation ##